shihyuntang/mywebsite-hugo-/content/publication/202307_binaryetar_evo_env_aj/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "The Astronomical Journal (accepted)"
+publication: "The Astronomical Journal 166:110 (16pp)"
 publication_short: ""

 abstract: "Using membership of 85 open clusters from previous studies (Pang et al. 2021a,b, 2022b; Li et al.
 2021) based on Gaia DR3 data, we identify binary candidates in the color-magnitude diagram, for systems with mass ratio q>0.4.
 The binary fraction is corrected for incompleteness at different distances due to the Gaia angular resolution limit.
 We find a decreasing binary fraction with increasing cluster age, with substantial scatter.
 For clusters with a total mass >200 Msun, the binary fraction is independent of cluster mass.
 The binary fraction depends strongly on stellar density.
 Among four types of cluster environments, the lowest-density filamentary and fractal stellar groups have the highest mean binary fraction: 23.6% and 23.2%, respectively.
 The mean binary fraction in tidal-tail clusters is 20.8%, and is lowest in the densest halo-type clusters: 14.8%.
 We find clear evidence of early disruptions of binary stars in the cluster sample.
 The radial binary fraction depends strongly on the cluster-centric distance across all four types of environments, with the smallest binary fraction within the half-mass radius $r_h$, and increasing towards a few $r_h$.
 Only hints of mass segregation is found in the target clusters.
 The observed amount of mass segregation is not significant to generate a global effect inside the target clusters.
 We evaluate the bias of unresolved binary systems (assuming a primary mass of 1 Msun) in 1D tangential velocity, which is 0.1-1 $km s^{-1}$.
 Further studies are required to characterize the internal star cluster kinematics using Gaia proper motions."

 # Summary.
 An optional shortened abstract.
-summary: "The Astronomical Journal (accepted)"
+summary: "The Astronomical Journal 166:110 (16pp)"

 tags:
 - Open Cluster